gridsome/gridsome.org/docs/taxonomies.md

 # Taxonomy pages

 Fields in the GraphQL schema can have references to other nodes.
 That's a great way to organize pages and have links between them.
-Each content type has a `belongsTo` field which has references to all nodes with a reference to it in any of its fields.
-The `belongsTo` field works like the [content type collections](/docs/querying-data#content-type-collections) with `totalCount`, `pageInfo` and `edges`.
-But the `edges` field is always a union type which can be any node type.
+Every node has a `belongsTo` field which is able to list all other nodes referencing it.
+The `belongsTo` field works like the [content type collections](/docs/querying-data#content-type-collections) with `totalCount`, `pageInfo` and `edges`, but the `edges` field is always a [union field](https://graphql.org/learn/schema/#union-types) which can be any node type.

 Read more about [referencing other nodes](/docs/data-store-api#referencing-other-nodes) if you haven't yet.

 ## Creating a taxonomy page

 In this example we are going to create two content types, a `Post` and a `Tag` types.
 We do that in the `loadSource` hook in our `gridsome.server.js` file.
-The `Post` nodes will have a field named `tags` which will be an array of `Tag` ids.
+The `Post` nodes will have a `tags` field which will be an array of `Tag` ids.

 ```js
 api.loadSource(store => {